PlanktoScope/device-pkgs/reference.md

 - `paths` is an array of strings which are paths used for accessing the service.
   - This field is optional.
-  - A path may optionally have an asterisk (`*`) at the end, in which it is a prefix path - so the network service covers all paths beginning with that prefix (i.e. the string before the asterisk).
+  - A path may optionally have an asterisk (`*`) at the end, in which case it is a prefix path - so the network service covers all paths beginning with that prefix (i.e. the string before the asterisk).
   - If a network service specifies a port and protocol but no paths, it will conflict with another network service which also specifies the same port and protocol but no paths.
 It will not conflict with another network service which specifies the same port protocol, but also specifies some paths.
 This is useful for describing systems involving HTTP reverse-proxies and message brokers, where one package deployment may provide a network service which routes specific messages to network services from other package deployments on specific paths; then the reverse-proxy or message broker would be specified on some port and protocol with no paths, while the network services behind it would be specified on the same port and protocol but with a set of specific paths.
   - If a package deployment has a dependency on a network service with a specific path which matches a prefix path in a network service from another package deployment, that dependency will be satisfied.
 For example, a dependency on a network service requiring a path `/admin/cockpit/system` would be met by a network service provded with the path prefix `/admin/cockpit/*`, assuming they have the same port and protocol.
   - If a package deployment provides a network service with a specific path which matches a prefix path in a network service provided by another package deployment, those two package deployments will be in conflict with each other.
 For example, a network service providing a path `/admin/cockpit/system` would conflict with a network service providing the path prefix `/admin/cockpit/*`, assuming they have the same port and protocol.
 This is because those overlapping paths would cause the network services to overlap with each other, which is not allowed.